-The LBOC’s inaugural year is underway, led by ‘title winners’ London Borough of Waltham Forest for 2019 and Brent for 2020.
-Six Cultural Impact Awards have also been granted to the London Boroughs of Merton, Kingston, Camden, Barking & Dagenham, Lewisham and Lambeth, as part of the LBOC initiative.
-Each borough has designed its programme according to its own priorities, focusing on everything from increasing skills, to addressing specific social concerns through cultural projects and arts practice, including issues affecting young people, social care or filling gaps in cultural provision (such as music or film).
+LB Waltham Forest led off in LBOC’s inaugural year in 2019 as the title winner and Brent follows on for 2020.
+Six Cultural Impact Awards were also granted for 2019/20 to the London Boroughs of Merton, Kingston, Camden, Barking & Dagenham, Lewisham and Lambeth, as part of the LBOC initiative.
+Each borough designed its programme according to its own priorities, focusing on everything from increasing skills, to addressing specific social concerns through cultural projects and arts practice, including issues affecting young people, social care or filling gaps in cultural provision (such as music or film).

 - To assess the outcomes of London Borough of Culture as a whole for London, the Greater London Authority and its local authorities.